NeTS: Small: Collaborative Research: Towards a User Centric Battery Management System for Smartphones

 Towards fulfilling the above goals, we propose the following tasks:

 - Task 1: Understanding the various factors that affect the energy consumption of apps on smartphones

 - Task 2: Identifying user-specific energy hungry applications

 - Task 3: Designing solutions that trade-off performance for energy-efficiency

 We expect that the proposed work will have an immediate impact in empowering users with an ability to control their battery usage.
 It will create a public awareness of types of smartphone activities that will result in high battery drainage.
 The proposed work will also impact education at UCR and UCD in significant ways.
 New courses on system design and implementation will be introduced.
 Further, the PIs will undertake outreach efforts where they will visit nearby K-12 schools to inspire students about computer science research.
 The PIs are committed to fostering diversity and advising women.

-Various components of the proposed research are planned to be integrated into the Senior Design Sequence (ECS193A and ECS193B) at UC Davis.
+- Components of the proposed research were integrated into the Senior Design Sequence ECS 193 A an ECS 193 B at UC Davis.

 - PI Krishnamurthy had several conversations with Martin Luther King high school teachers about having students come to UCR for summers.
 One such student had committed to coming but finally did not because of some personal issues.
 We will continue to pursue such efforts.

 - Tuan Dao, Indrajeet Singh, Harsha Madhyastha, Srikanth Krishnamurthy, Guohong Cao and Prasant Mohapatra "TIDE: A User-Centric Tool for Identifying Energy Hungry Applications on Smarthphones", in 2017 IEEE/ACM Transactions on Networking